History at St John's

 Skills Progression in History

-Click here to access the History Progression Document
+Click here to access the Progression of Knowledge and Skills document

 Our Planned Impact

-Throughout their time at St Luke’s, our children will become equipped with historical enquiry skills.
+Throughout their time at St John's, children will become equipped with historical enquiry skills.
 This will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.

 - Our cross-curricular topics, thematic learning weeks and enrichment visits to historical sites will enable for greater freedom and a more in depth analysis of historical events through other subjects such as English, Maths and Art.